GrupaMedialnaSalwator/kompas.sds/README.md

 ## Start Developing

-1. Clone this project into your local machine (see tutorial for details and more).
+1. Clone this project into your local machine (see tutorial for details and more or else).
 2. Ask for membership in the project to contribute code.